-Arienza had come from Manila to Penne, to learn the art of Roman tailoring at Brioni.
-Before that, he had been a master tailor at one of the local boutiques.
-And even before that, he was a tailor’s helper, but previously he had worked in construction to earn a living.
+He’d come from Manila to Penne, to learn the art of Roman tailoring at Brioni.
+Before that, he was a master tailor at one of the local boutiques.
+And before even that, he was a tailor’s helper, and previously worked in construction to earn a living.

 Napoleon Arienza has spent a lifetime on the tailoring tables, and is one of the few master tailors in the Philippines who can offer a fully canvassed, completely bespoke suit in the Roman style.

 But no mistake, bespoke tailoring is a dying art.
 There aren’t many who are interested in getting a suit made in this way, and there are fewer still who are taking up the needle to learn how to do it.
 While Arienza can count politicians, European businessmen, and Pierce Brosnan among the people he’s worked for, this is an art whose audience grows slowly.